P-adic number

-In general the series that represents a p-adic number is not convergent in the usual sense, but it is convergent for the p-adic absolute value $|s|_p=p^{-k},$ where k is the least integer i such that $a_i\ne 0$ (if all $a_i$ are zero, one has the zero p-adic number, which has 0 as its p-adic absolute value).
+In general, the series that represents a p-adic number is not convergent in the usual sense, but it is convergent for the p-adic absolute value $|s|_p=p^{-k},$ where k is the least integer i such that $a_i\ne 0$ (if all $a_i$ are zero, one has the zero p-adic number, which has 0 as its p-adic absolute value).

 Every rational number can be uniquely expressed as the sum of a series as above, with respect to the p-adic absolute value.
 This allows considering rational numbers as special p-adic numbers, and alternatively defining the p-adic numbers as the completion of the rational numbers for the p-adic absolute value, exactly as the real numbers are the completion of the rational numbers for the usual absolute value.

 p-adic numbers were first described by Kurt Hensel in 1897, though, with hindsight, some of Ernst Kummer's earlier work can be interpreted as implicitly using p-adic numbers.
+(Note: Translator's introduction, page 35: "Indeed, with hindsight it becomes apparent that a discrete valuation is behind Kummer's concept of ideal numbers.)

+For every prime number p, the p-adic numbers form a field.
+The definition of p-adic numbers may be generalized to the case where p is not prime.
+However, when p is a power of a prime q, these generalized p-adic numbers can be identified with the q-adic numbers.
+Otherwise, the generalized p-adic numbers do not form a field.
+Therefore, these generalized p-adic numbers are rarely encountered in the literature.